Skip to main content

 function_nameYesName for the extracted function

-dry_runNoPreview changes without applying (default: false)
+dry_runNoPreview changes without applying (default: true).
+Set to false to apply.

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?